microsoft/MixedReality-WebRTC/README.md

 The manual steps are details below and can be skipped if running the build script.
 The dependencies still need to be installed manually.

 The WebRTC UWP project has [specific requirements](https://github.com/webrtc-uwp/webrtc-uwp-sdk/blob/master/README.md).
-In particular it needs Python 2.7.x installed **as default**, that is calling `python` from a shell without specifying a path launches that Python 2.7.x version.
+In particular it needs Python 2.7.15+ installed **as default**, that is calling `python` from a shell without specifying a path launches that Python 2.7.15+ version.

+Note - Currently the Azure hosted agents with VS 2017 have Python 2.7.14 installed, but this is discouraged by the WebRTC UWP team as some spurious build errors might occur.
+The new VS 2019 build agents have Python 2.7.16 installed, and will be used eventually.

+Note - Currently the `libyuv` external dependency is incorrectly compiled with Clang instead of MSVC on ARM builds.
+This was an attempt to benefit from inline assembly, but this produces link errors (see [this issue](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/157)).
+Until this is fixed, a patch is available under `tools\patches\libyuv_win_msvc_157.patch` which is applied by `build.ps1` but needs to be applied manually if `build.ps1` is not used.

 For Windows Desktop support (also called "Win32"):